nikwin/nikwin.github.io/hoopPitch.md

 ## Introduction

+*Hoop Dungeon* is a turn-based-tactics basketball game that keeps the narrative on the court.

 Selling Points:
-- Basketball turn-based-tactics roguelike game.
+- Deep turn-based-tactics.
 - Unique, combinable moves.
+- Real basketball moves and Easter eggs for basketball fans.
 - Novel narrative told entirely on the court.

 Practical Points:
-- 90% feature complete.
+- Nearly feature complete.
 - Story slice implemented.
 - Projected Q1 release.